AlexGalays/immupdate/README.md

 - The client sends back JSON to the server: the deeply nested data structures must be converted back to JSON.
 - Rendering libraries (react, mithril, virtual-dom, d3, knockout, etc) expect native Arrays to render a list of DOM nodes.
 This means our shiny data structure must be converted back to an Array **every time** a re-render is necessary.
 - Persisting to localStorage is often done via JSON.stringify() for convenience.
-- Popular third party libraries work with plain Objects or Arrays; This might change in a few years when JS has higher level abstractions like iterators.
+- Popular third party libraries work with plain Objects or Arrays; This might change in a few years when JS has higher level abstractions like iterators available in mainstream browsers and libraries make use of it instead of having a hard dependency on Arrays (or with new languages directly compiling to byte code).

 # Examples

+<a name="update-property"></a>
+## Updating a property

+By default, as this is by far the most common operation, `update` will merge (and replace if applicable) all the keys from the passed object unto the target object, key by key.

 ```javascript
   var update = require('./update');